Rebekah Robertson: Activism

 In 2012, Robertson founded the first parent led peer support group and information hub for transgender kids and their families in Australia, Transcend.
 In 2014, she appeared on Four Corners in disguise (due to a legal requirement) with her daughter, Georgie (also in disguise), talking about their experiences in court and changing the law.
 From then on, Robertson and Stone have appeared on The Project to talk about the importance of the Safe Schools Coalition and Australian Story, telling their story.
 Robertson continues to advocate for transgender children and their families.
 In February 2016, Robertson travelled to Canberra to meet with politicians, urging them to change the law surrounding the requirement that transgender kids should have to go to court to access cross-sex hormones.
 Robertson was nominated for Straight Ally of the Year at the GLOBE Community Awards in 2016, but lost to Matt Finnis from St Kilda Football Club.

-In September 3, 2019, Penguin published her first book, About a Girl.
+On 3 September 2019, Penguin published her first book, About a Girl.